 ExpressVPN supports the traditional VPN protocols, with OpenVPN support in all their desktop mobile apps.
 In addition, they have developed a proprietary called Lightway, which is similar to NordVPN's NordLynx.
 When running Lightway, ExpressVPN is much faster than when running OpenVPN.
 You can see the relative performance of Lightway vs WireGuard in our complete ExpressVPN vs NordVPN comparison.

 ExpressVPN's encryption is based on an AES-256 cipher and a 4096-bit RSA key.

 ExpressVPN security and audits

 Like NordVPN, ExpressVPN has successfully completed a third-party audit that confirmed their no-logs claims.
 ExpressVPN was also in the vanguard of the diskless server movement with their TrustedServer design.

 ExpressVPN apps also have a Network Lock kill switch to secure your traffic from leaking onto the internet if for some reason the connection between your device and the VPN server goes down.

 The company's most recent improvement to user security is called Threat Manager.
 Threat Manager maintains a blocklist of trackers and malicious sites.
-It prevents your computer or other device from communicating with any site included in the blocklist.
+It prevents your computer or other devices from communicating with any site included in the block list.
 Threat Manager is more limited than the blocking features included in NordVPN or Surfshark, but it is still a step above the protection provided by the vast majority of VPNs.